antlr-ng/antlr-ng/src/default-target-generators/README.md

 ## Template Files

-The generators work in conjunction with StringTemplate4 files located in `templates/codegen/`:
+The generators are TypeScript implementations based on the StringTemplate4 files located in `templates/codegen/`.
+Once all languages are done these templatest will be removed.
-- `Cpp/Cpp.stg` - Main C++ templates
-- `Cpp/Files.stg` - C++ file structure templates

-These templates define the structure of generated files and work with the data provided by the target generators.

 ## Creating a New Target Generator